therealsphinx/support.balsamiq.com/content/sales/customeula.md

 ---
-date: 2015-05-09T16:46:35+02:00
-title: "Our Legal Department Would like to Make Some Changes to Your End User License Agreement (EULA) or Your Terms of Service.
-Is That Ok?"
+title: Our Legal Department Would like to Make Some Changes to Your End User License Agreement (EULA) or Your Terms of Service.
+Is That Ok?
-menu: "menusales"
+date: '2015-05-09T14:46:35.000+00:00'
 weight: 440
+menu:
+  menusales:
+    weight: 440
+draft: ''

 ---

 One of the reasons Balsamiq can keep costs down on our products is because we standardize everything.
 Thus, no need for legal teams.